perseas/Pyrseas/docs/cmdargs.rst

 .. cmdoption:: -U <username>
                --user <username>

-    `User name` to connect as.
-The default user name is determined by Postgres (normally, the name of the user running the program).
+    Postgres `user name` to connect as.
+The default user name is determined by Postgres (normally, the name of the operating system user running the program).

 .. cmdoption:: --version

-    Print the program version and exit.
+    Print the program name and version identifier and exit.

 .. cmdoption:: -W, --password